Lantern-chat/.github/profile/README.md

 Lantern Chat
 ============

-Lantern is an upcoming realtime communications platform, in the vein of Slack of Discord.
+Lantern is an upcoming realtime communications platform, in the vein of Slack or Discord.